 There has been an increase in petty crime in Jordan.
 Robbery with violence, including bag-snatching, burglaries and assaults against foreigners in tourist destinations (including by unlicensed guides) have been reported.
 Petty crime is a concern, especially in downtown and wealthier parts of Amman.
-Unattended bags have been stolen in hotels.
+Unattended bags have been stolen in hotels and from vehicles.

 Women can be subject to harassment, which can include leering, unwanted physical contact and stalking.
 There have been several incidents of sexual assault against foreign women.
 You should avoid walking alone after dark and in isolated places.
 Friendliness can be misinterpreted.
 It is recommended that women avoid engaging or making eye contact with men they don’t know.
 Women should not ride in the front seat of taxis, particularly when travelling alone.

-Scammers in tourist areas are targeting single women travellers, with promises of companionship or marriage.
+Scammers operate in tourist areas, often targeting single women travellers with promises of companionship or marriage.
 The scams typically involve joint business ventures, but are aimed at soliciting large sums of money.
-Prosecution in such cases may be influenced by Jordanian laws and attitudes relating to marriage and adultery (see the Laws section below).
+Prosecution in such cases may be influenced by Jordanian laws and attitudes relating to marriage and adultery (see the Laws section).